armghn/send-email-by-celery/README.md

 # send-email-by-celery
-This repo contains a sample sode to send an email by selery
+This repo contains a sample code to send an email by selery